jsarchibald/cs50/exercises/week6.md

 A `wav` audio file stores sound as a series of "frames."
 To make the audio playback work, the file also stores the frame rate, number of frames, and a few other pieces of information so that audio players know the rate at which to play the sound data stored in binary.
 (It's kind of like video - frames played at a certain rate - just without pictures and with sound instead.)

-In `mystery.wav.csv` the two columns of information store the location `From` which the frame at location `To` was taken.
-In other words, when scrambling the audio, the scrambler program saved the frame's original location to `From` and its destination to `To`.
+In `mystery.wav.csv` the two columns of information store the location `Original` which the frame at location `Scrambled` was taken.
+In other words, when scrambling the audio, the scrambler program saved the frame's original index in the list of frames to `Original` and its destination index to `Scrambled`.
 To descramble `mystery.wav`, we'll need to move frames back to their original locations.

 ### Loading data